-MRH 1 Minimise the risk of loss of life and property from bushfires.
-MRH 1.1 Provide for the management and mitigation of bushfire risk at the earliest possible stage of the land use planning process (rezoning or if no rezoning required; subdivision) by the identification and protection (in perpetuity) of buffer distances or through the design and layout of lots.
-MRH 1.2 Ensure subdivision road layout designs provide for safe exit points in areas subject to bushfire hazard.
-MRH 1.3 Allow clearance of vegetation in areas adjacent to dwellings existing at the time that planning schemes based on this Strategy come into effect, in order to implement bushfire management plans.
-Where such vegetation is subject to a biodiversity code, the extent of clearing allowable is to be the minimum necessary to provide adequate bushfire hazard protection.
-MRH 1.4 Include provisions in planning schemes for use and development in bushfire prone areas based upon best practice bushfire risk mitigation and management.
-MRH 1.5 Allow new development (at either the rezoning or development application stage) in bushfire prone areas only where any necessary vegetation clearance for bushfire risk reduction is in accordance with the policies on biodiversity and native vegetation.
-MRH 1.6 Develop and fund a program for regular compliance checks on the maintenance of bushfire management plans by individual landowners.
-MRH 2 Minimise th e risk of loss of life and property from flooding
+- MRH 1.1 Provide for the management and mitigation of bushfire risk at the earliest possible stage of the land use planning process (rezoning or if no rezoning required; subdivision) by the identification and protection (in perpetuity) of buffer distances or through the design and layout of lots. - MRH 1.2 Ensure subdivision road layout designs provide for safe exit points in areas subject to bushfire hazard. - MRH 1.3 Allow clearance of vegetation in areas adjacent to dwellings existing at the time that planning schemes based on this Strategy come into effect, in order to implement bushfire management plans.
+Where such vegetation is subject to a biodiversity code, the extent of clearing allowable is to be the minimum necessary to provide adequate bushfire hazard protection. - MRH 1.4 Include provisions in planning schemes for use and development in bushfire prone areas based upon best practice bushfire risk mitigation and management. - MRH 1.5 Allow new development (at either the rezoning or development application stage) in bushfire prone areas only where any necessary vegetation clearance for bushfire risk reduction is in accordance with the policies on biodiversity and native vegetation. - MRH 1.6 Develop and fund a program for regular compliance checks on the maintenance of bushfire management plans by individual landowners. - MRH 2 Minimise the risk of loss of life and property from flooding

-MRH 2.1 Provide for the mitigation of flooding risk at the earliest possible stage of the land use planning process (rezoning or if no rezoning required; subdivision) by avoiding locating sensitive uses in flood prone areas.
-MRH 2.2 Include provisions in planning schemes for use and development in flood prone areas based upon best practice in order to manage residual risk.
-MRH 3 Protect life ar nd property from possible effects of land instability.
-MRH 3.1 Prevent further development in declared landslip zones MRH 3.2 Require the design and layout of development to be responsive to the underlying risk of land instability.
-MRH 3.3 Allow use and development in areas at risk of land instability only where risk is managed so that it does not cause an undue risk to occupants or users of the site, their property or to the public.
-MRH 4 and groundwater from site contamination and require emediation of contaminated land where a risk to human health ement exists.
-MRH 4.1 Include provisions in planning schemes requiring the consideration of site contamination issues.
-MRH 5 Respond to the e risk of soil erosion and dispersive and acid sulphate soils.
-MRH 5.1 Prevent further subdivision or development in areas containing sodic soils unless it does not create undue risk to the occupants or users of the site, their property or to the public.
-MRH 5.2 Wherever possible, ensure development avoid disturbance of soils identified as containing acid sulfate soils.
+- MRH 2.1 Provide for the mitigation of flooding risk at the earliest possible stage of the land use planning process (rezoning or if no rezoning required; subdivision) by avoiding locating sensitive uses in flood prone areas. - MRH 2.2 Include provisions in planning schemes for use and development in flood prone areas based upon best practice in order to manage residual risk. - MRH 3 Protect life and property from possible effects of land instability. - MRH 3.1 Prevent further development in declared landslip zones - MRH 3.2 Require the design and layout of development to be responsive to the underlying risk of land instability. - MRH 3.3 Allow use and development in areas at risk of land instability only where risk is managed so that it does not cause an undue risk to occupants or users of the site, their property or to the public. - MRH 4 Protect land and groundwater from site contamination and require progressive remediation of contaminated land where a risk to human health or the environment exists. - MRH 4.1 Include provisions in planning schemes requiring the consideration of site contamination issues. - MRH 5 Respond to the risk of soil erosion and dispersive and acid sulphate soils. - MRH 5.1 Prevent further subdivision or development in areas containing sodic soils unless it does not create undue risk to the occupants or users of the site, their property or to the public. - MRH 5.2 Wherever possible, ensure development avoid disturbance of soils identified as containing acid sulfate soils.
 If disturbance is unavoidable then ensure management is undertaken in accordance with the Acid Sulphate Soils Management Guidelines prepared by the Department of Primary Industries